ykankaya/pvimport/README.md

 readonly l_storage="/xfs900/path/to/local/vm/dump"

 # Specifies the local resource of virtual machines.
-# Used only for memory specified as directory (LVM is not used yet).
+# Used only for memory specified as directory.
 readonly l_pv_storage="/xfs900/images"

+# Specifies the local resource of virtual machines.
+# Used only for memory specified as LVM.
+readonly l_pv_lvm="/dev/pve"
 ``````

 ## Example